cloudify-cosmo/docs.getcloudify.org/content/plugins/fabric.md

 * `cwd` - The working directory to use when running the script.
 * `args` - List of arguments to pass to the script.
 * `command_prefix` - The command prefix to use when running the script.
 This is not necessary if the script contains the `#!` line.
+* `env` - Dictionary of environment variables to be incorporated into the script's process.

 Example: